NLeSC/collab-demos/demos/ahn2/README.md

 This demo visualizes the AHN2 dataset with 640 billion points using a renderer that extends the basic Potree renderer and using data structures generated with the [MassivePotree-Converter](https://github.com/NLeSC/Massive-PotreeConverter).

-- Depending on the hardware used for the demo set the quality setting accordingly.
+- Depending on the hardware used for the demo, set the quality setting accordingly.
 To change it press the setting button (the wheel in the left bottom of the page) and select one of the four quality modes.
 - There are two navigation modes that can be toggled with the two buttons in the bottom center of the page.
-The first one (a Earth-globe-shaped button) is an intuitive Google-Earth like navigation while the second one (keyboard-shaped button) allows to use the keyboard (ASDWQZ keys) to navigate.
+The first one (an Earth-shaped button) is an intuitive GoogleEarth-like navigation while the second one (keyboard-shaped button) allows to use the keyboard (ASDWQZ keys) to navigate.
-- The measurement tools can be activated by pressing the toolbox button in the left-buttom part of the page.
-It allows to measure measure lengths, areas, volumes in 3-space, sections, etc.
+- The measurement tools can be activated by pressing the toolbox button in the left-bottom part of the page.
+It allows for measuring lengths, areas, and volumes in 3-space, sections, etc.
-- The used colour range can be changes.
-The user can select different minimum and maximum height for the colouring.
+- The used color range can be changed.
+The user can select different minimum and maximum height for the coloring.
 - The mini-map in the upper-right part of the page shows the 2D projection of the 3D perspective view overlapped with a 2D map.
-- The search box in the upper-left part of the page allows to type addresses and even use the device position to instanly visualize the position where the user is located.
+- The search box in the upper-left part of the page allows to type addresses and, on devices that have a GPS sensor, even use the device position to visualize the position where the user is located.
-- Pressing the down-arrow button in the left-bottom of the page activate the point extraction tool.
+- Pressing the down-arrow button in the left-bottom of the page activates the point extraction tool.
 The user can select any area either in the 3D scene or the 2D mini-map and download the points contained in the selected area.
-The user needs to provide an email.
-When the point extraction job is finished the user will receive a email with the link where he can download the points.
+The user needs to provide an email address.
+When the point extraction job is finished, the user will receive an email with the link where he can download the points.
 Note that depending on the size of the selected area, the full-detail points are not available for download, in such cases a lower density of points is provided.
 - Notice different level of detail and tiling (you can enable visualization of the octree division under ``cog wheel``>>``Misc``>>``Bounding boxes``).

 ## Known quirks